Ph.D. (University of California)

 Research Interests: Caste and Class Inequalities, Contemporary Social Theory, Politics and History of the Social Sciences and South-South Interactions.

 Satish Deshpande, M.A.
 (Economics) (J.N.U.), M.A., Ph.D.
-(California), is Professor of Sociology.
+(California), was Professor of Sociology.
 His research interests include caste and class inequalities, contemporary social theory, politics and history of the social sciences and south-south interactions.
 He is the author of Contemporary India: A Sociological View (2003) and co-author (with Ghanshyam Shah, Harsh Mander, Sukhadeo Thorat and Amita Baviskar) of Untouchability in Rural India (2006).
 He has edited The Problem of Caste (2014), and co-edited the following volumes: Anthropology in the East, Founders of Indian Sociology and Anthropology (2007, with Patricia Uberoi and Nandini Sundar); Beyond Inclusion: The Practice of Equal Access in Indian Higher Education (2013, with Usha Zacharias); and Sectarian Violence in India: Hindu-Muslim Conflict, 1966-2015 (2019, with Sanjay Palshikar).